GSoC 2026 Ideas

 Difficulty: Hard

-Mentors: Andrew Fullard, Atharva Arya, James Gillanders
+Mentors: Andrew Fullard, Atharva Arya, James Gillanders, Jaladh Singhal

 Description: TARDIS has a collection of visualisation tools and widgets to interactively explore TARDIS simulations which run inside Jupyter Notebooks.
 A lot of these modules currently depend on dependencies like ipywidgets which do not work well with our Sphinx documentation.
 Some of these tools have already been migrated but we want to migrate the rest of our widgets to panel too.
+For this project, you will be working on migrating the custom abundance widget to Panel.

-Visualisation Module- https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/index.html#tardis-widgets-graphical-user-interfaces
+Visualisation Module: https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/index.html#tardis-widgets-graphical-user-interfaces

 Expected Outcomes:

-- Visualisation tools and widgets can be embedded on the website allowing users to interact with them.
+• Visualisation tools and widgets can be embedded on the website allowing users to interact with them.

-- Comprehensive documentation and tests for all code written.
+• Comprehensive documentation and tests for all code written.

 Project Length: 350 Hours